 Sir John Vane, FRS

 After graduating in chemistry from the University of Birmingham, John Vane went on to train in pharmacology with J H Burn in Oxford in 1946.
-A D.Phil., followed in 1953 after which he spent two years in the USA in Department of Pharmacology at Yale.
+A D.Phil., followed in 1953 after which he spent two years in the USA in the Department of Pharmacology at Yale.

 John returned to the UK in 1955 and W D M Paton appointed him senior lecturer in his department of pharmacology at the Institute of Basic Medical Sciences in London.
 John gained a personal chair in 1966 and, together with GVR Born, created an extraordinarily productive pharmacology department which attracted talented scientists from around the world.